June 30, 2025

 1. Balance Between AI and Networking

 The most successful job seekers are those who use a balanced approach: optimize for AI while maintaining human connections.
 Tailoring your resume to pass AI screening doesn’t mean ignoring the power of networking.
-A combined strategy increases the chances of landing an interview, whether through an AI match or a personal recommendation.

-In today’s job market, AI resume screening is often the gatekeeper, but it’s not the only way to get noticed.
+AI resume screening is often the gatekeeper, but it’s not the only way to get noticed.
 By working with AI rather than against it, and using networking to supplement the process, candidates can increase their chances of success.

 Also Read: Formatting Your Resume to Optimize for AI Screening